AbdifatahYasin1/Javascript-capstone_/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 🎥 Movie Web app<a name="about-project"></a>
+# 🎥 Meal Web app<a name="about-project"></a>

-*Meal Web app* is a web app that allows you to view movies and add likes and comment it on your favourite Meals.
+*Meal Web app* is a web app that allows you to view meal and add likes and comment it on your favourite Meals.

 Here are some features of the page: